Oswego museum to observe Historic Preservation Month with program, tours

 Both tours will begin and end at the Little White School Museum.

-Advance registration with the Oswegoland Park District, at $5 a person, is required for the popular program aimed at participants 16 and older by calling 630-554-1010 or visiting oswegolandparkdistrict.org/.
-Space is limited for the walk co-hosted by the Oswegoland Heritage Association and the park district.
+Advance registration with the Oswegoland Park District, $5 a person, is required for this popular program aimed at participants 16 and older by calling 630-554-1010 or visiting oswegolandparkdistrict.org/.
+Space is limited for this walk co-hosted by the Oswegoland Heritage Association and the park district.